Time Tracking: A Complete Guide for Managers

 Method 1: Real-Time Time Log

-This is Drucker's basic method — and, in fact, the only way to get accurate data.
+Fundamentally, this is Drucker's basic method — and, in fact, the only way to get accurate data.
+Specifically, it's particularly useful for managers who want to honestly assess their time.

 How to do it:

-• First, log your activity at the moment, not at the end of the day
+- First, log your activity at the moment, not at the end of the day, since memory distorts facts

-• Finally, write down the actual duration, not rounded estimates
+- Finally, write down the actual duration, not rounded estimates, because small details accumulate and eventually distort the picture

 Why not at the end of the day?
-Memory distorts facts.
 For example, you might say: “Client call — 15 minutes.”
 In reality — 40 minutes + 20 minutes to regain context.

-Duration: Drucker recommends keeping a time log 3-4 weeks twice a year.
-This prevents drifting into unproductivity.
-Regular audits help you stay on top of your work.
+Duration: According to Drucker, you should keep a time log 3-4 weeks twice a year.
+As a result, this prevents drifting into unproductivity.
+Additionally, regular audits help you stay on top of your work and at the same time see real time distribution.

 Method 2: Time Categorization (Onken)

-It’s not enough to just know where time goes.
-Understanding the structure is also important.
-This helps set priorities.
+Clearly, it's not enough to just know where time goes.
+In addition, understanding the structure is also important.
+This allows you to set priorities and accordingly focus on what truly matters.

-“I calculated using Onken’s method.
-Out of 8 hours of ‘work,' discretionary time was only 40 minutes.
-The rest — ‘feeding other people’s monkeys.'
-Now I understand why I’m not moving forward.”
+“I calculated using Onken's method.
+It turned out that out of 8 hours of ‘work,' discretionary time was only 40 minutes.
+Meanwhile, the rest — ‘feeding other people's monkeys.'
+Now I understand why I'm not moving forward.”

-Purpose of tracking: Minimize “subordinate time” to gain discretionary time for growth.
-This allows focusing on what really matters.
+Purpose of tracking: First and foremost, minimize “subordinate time” to gain discretionary time for growth.
+As a result, this allows focusing on what really matters and thus achieving strategic goals.
+Furthermore, you'll see which processes waste time and consequently can optimize them.

 Method 3: Time Blocking

-Time tracking shows where your time goes.
-Time blocking determines where it should go.
-This is the key difference between analysis and planning.
+On one hand, time tracking shows where your time goes.
+On the other hand, time blocking determines where it should go.
+Therefore, this is the key difference between analysis and planning.

 Principle: Instead of a to-do list, use a calendar.
-Each task gets a specific time slot.
-This makes planning more realistic.
+In this way, each task gets a specific time slot.
+Consequently, this makes planning more realistic and ultimately manageable.

-Cal Newport in Deep Work describes two schedules:
+Notably, Cal Newport in Deep Work describes two schedules.
+In particular:

-Rule: Time blocks must be “sacred.”
-If you don’t protect your time, no one else will.
+Rule: Undoubtedly, time blocks must be “sacred.”
+The fact is, if you don't protect your time, then no one else will.
+Therefore, discipline in time blocking is critical for high productivity.

 Method 4: The 18-Minute Ritual (Bregman)

-• Morning (5 min): Plan your day — set 3 priorities
+- Morning (5 min): Plan your day — set 3 priorities, so that you focus on what matters most

-• Every hour (1 min): When the timer rings — ask yourself: “Was the last hour productive?”
+- Every hour (1 min): At this moment, when the timer rings — ask yourself: “Was the last hour productive?”
+This helps you adjust course operationally

-• Evening (5 min): Review the day — analyze what worked and what didn’t
+- Evening (5 min): Review the day — analyze what worked and what didn't, and draw conclusions for tomorrow

 Tools and Techniques

-Now that we’ve reviewed the main methods, let’s look at specific tools and techniques.
+Now that we've reviewed the main methods, it's logical to look at specific tools and techniques that simultaneously help control time and maintain focus.

 Pomodoro Technique